 The performances in this film really come across to me as being very natural.
 Arlen and Rogers are both equally excellent.
-I think they both do a very good job of conveying their characters transitions from wide eyed, eager, and very apprehensive newbies in the corps, to seasoned and traumatised veterans, all while still being at such a young age.
+I think they both do a very good job of conveying their characters transitions from wide eyed, eager and very apprehensive newbies in the air force; to becoming seasoned and traumatised veterans, all while still being at such a young age.

 Clara Bow delivers the real standout performance for me; she is effervescent and lumious one moment, and then broken hearted and vulnerable the next.
 This is one of her best performances from the Silent era I think.

 Henry B. Walthall and Julia Swayne Gordon are both very moving as David’s mum and dad.
 The scene where they say goodbye to him as he leaves for the war has me welling up.
 Henry plays the dad as doing that stiff upper lip thing, he won’t allow himself to break down or hug his son because if he did he’d never let him go.
 Julia makes the mother more emotional, but she still restrains her full emotions from showing.